-- 4. Ask participants the following questions: - 1.
-What did you learn from these experiences? - II.
-If you were asked to share your story with the public, what other information might you include? - Close by asking a few participants to share how this activity has changed the way they see themselves in relation to stigma and discrimination.
+- 4. Ask participants the following questions: - I. What did you learn from these experiences? - II.
+If you were asked to share your story with the public, which other information might you include? - 5.
+Close by asking a few participants to share how this activity has changed the way they see themselves in relation to stigma and discrimination.

 You may wish to include other success stories and best practices and ask participants to share those they are aware of.
+You may wish to point out, if it is not mentioned, that participants should also share the changes they had to make in their lives because of HIV as a means of encouraging HIV-negative persons to protect themselves.